wp-plugins/wp-crm/readme.txt

 == Upgrade Notice ==

+= 0.30-b1 =
+* Required input fields that also have dropdown options now require that a dropdown value is selcted during validation, in addition to text.

 = 0.08 =

 * Initial public release.

 == Changelog ==

+= 0.30 =
+* Added better BuddyPress integration - link to a user's BuddyPress profile can be enabled to display on the overview table for quick access.
+* Added Google Analytics Event tracking to contact forms.
+* Added Admin Bar and Color Scheme selection UI to CRM profiles.
+* Added option to standardize Display Names by using values from other user attributes.
+* Improvements to WP-Property integration to allow properties associated with an inquiry to be displayed on the Messages page.
+* Required input fields that also have dropdown options now require that a dropdown value is selected during validation, in addition to text.
+* Added "My Profile" link to WP-CRM navigation menu.
+* Added admin color picker to WP-CRM profile editor (located in Advanced User Settings)
+* Disabled changing role of own profile.
+* "Your Profile" link in header directs to CMR profile when "Replace default WordPress User page with WP-CRM." is enabled.
+* Added support for User Avatar plugin to display avatar uploading functions in Special Actions metabox on profile page.
+* Added new redirection rules for when default User management is set to be replaced by WP-CRM management
+* Added option to disable automatic line-break conversion in Notification Messages content.
+* Added actions: wp_crm_data_structure_attributes
+* Added actions: show_user_profile, edit_user_profile same as on standard users page for third-party plugin hooks.
+API-added functionality is organized under 'Personal Options' and 'Additional Settings' metaboxes.
+* Added WordPress 3.3 compatibility.
+* Developer Note: added conditional body classes to profile page: 'wp_crm_existing' if current profile is for existing user and 'wp_crm_new_user' if new user creation.

 = 0.21 =
 * Ability to create user accounts without e-mail addresses.